 The delivery period is the period during which the deliveries under the contract may be completed (also referred to as the contract term).
-There are 2 main options available:

-- The immediate delivery contract term where ACCUs are on hand for delivery within 45 days from the last date of the auction bid window, unless it is agreed otherwise, and - The longer contract term, up to the maximum 7- or 10-year term that is available (dependent on the method type, as set out below).
+There are two main options available, the immediate delivery contract term where ACCUs are on hand for delivery within 45 days from the last date of the auction bid window (unless it is agreed otherwise), and the longer contract term that is up to the maximum 7- or 10-year term that is available (dependent on the method types, as set out below).